lahemi/gochunks/README.txt

     - WIP ad hoc ex tempore esolang I use with naib, my most recent IRC bot.

+FORTHIE

+    - A sort of mini-FORTH, still incomplete, compiling words works, but need to add more basic words, and finish branching.

 bitap

     http://en.wikipedia.org/wiki/Bitap_algorithm at least sort of